SukruthiMS/Java_prog/README.md

 # Java_prog
- Sample program
+ Sample program.
-Enter 3 Subjects marks to calculate the grade based on average of those marks
+Enter 3 Subjects marks to calculate the grade based on average of those marks.